rj00a/evenio/tutorial/ch03_sending_events_from_systems.md

 got C!
 ```

-In the parameter `Sender<(B, C)>` the `(B, C)` is the set of events the sender is allowed to send.
+In the parameter `Sender<(B, C)>`, the `(B, C)` is the set of events the sender is allowed to send.
 Attempting to send an event that is not in this set will fail.

 Note that [`Sender::send`] does not immediately send the event.
 It is instead added to an _event queue_, which is flushed once the system returns.

-Finally, note that events are evaluated recursively: Events sent by systems will finish broadcasting before the outer event has finished broadcasting.
+Finally, note that events are evaluated recursively – events sent by systems will finish broadcasting before the outer event has finished broadcasting.
 This is similar to a call stack or pre-order tree traversal.
 Consider the program:

 ```rust